GO Transit rail services: Midtown corridor and Peterborough line

 The Midtown corridor refers to three new GO Transit services in The Big Move.
 The first is a Crosstown line from Dundas Street to the former CP North Toronto and Leaside stations in Toronto.
 The second and third segments would extend east from North Toronto and/or : the Seaton line to Seaton, and the Locust Hill line to Locust Hill.

 GO Transit has contemplated a Midtown corridor since the 1980s as a contingency plan once capacity at Union Station became constrained, making North Toronto an alternate station for Downtown Toronto.
-The major barrier to these plans, however, is the fact that the Midtown corridor is composed of existing rail lines owned and actively used by the CP as its main freight line between Ottawa, Montreal, London and Windsor.
-CP has been reluctant to provide capacity to GO Transit on its tracks, and the Milton line (which runs along CP tracks to the west) only came after considerable negotiations, the 1979 Mississauga train derailment, and an investment of hundreds of millions of dollars.
+The major barrier to these plans, however, is the fact that the Midtown corridor is composed of existing rail lines owned and actively used by the CPKC as its main freight line between Ottawa, Montreal, London and Windsor.
+CPKC has been reluctant to provide capacity to GO Transit on its tracks, and the Milton line (which runs along CPKC tracks to the west) only came after considerable negotiations, the 1979 Mississauga train derailment, and an investment of hundreds of millions of dollars.

 All three lines in the corridor were listed under the 15-year plan of The Big Move upon its publication in 2008.
 However, the Havelock line was moved to the 25-year plan on February 14, 2013, because of "very modest ridership potential and significant infrastructure and operational challenges related to the Agincourt rail yards."

 Via Rail provided train service to Peterborough until 1990, when service was cancelled.
 The potential to provide commuter rail service to Peterborough was noted by GO Transit in its 2020 strategic plan, and was also included in The Big Move.
 Metrolinx completed a study for bringing commuter rail service to Peterborough in February 2010.
-Different routes were explored, all of which use CP's existing Havelock subdivision between Peterborough and Toronto.
+Different routes were explored, all of which use CPKC's existing Havelock subdivision between Peterborough and Toronto.
 Once reaching Toronto, three different routes were explored through the east end, to deal with the same "significant infrastructure and operational challenges related to the Agincourt rail yards" that complicate GO's Havelock line.
 The study also kept the option open of using either Union Station or North Toronto station as the terminus of the line.
 Capital costs to upgrading the Havelock subdivision were estimated to be between C$329 and 384 million.
 GO introduced bus service between Peterborough and Oshawa on September 5, 2009.

+In 2024, the Progressive Conservative Party announced plans to build the Missing Link, and in 2025 as part of a campaign promise the Progressive Conservative Party announced plans to create the Midtown Line, spanning from Streetsville GO Station in the east to Caledon in the west.